ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 In compliance with the Data Privacy Framework Principles, we commit to resolving complaints about our collection or use of your personal information.
 EU/EEA or UK individuals with inquiries or complaints regarding our DPF policy should first reach out to us using the information in the [How to contact us](#information-about-data-controllers-processors-and-how-to-contact-us) section below.

 WSO2 has committed to refer unresolved DTF complaints to JAMS, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit [EU-US Data Privacy Framework | JAMS Mediation, Arbitration, ADR Services](https://www.jamsadr.com/eu-us-data-privacy-framework) for more information or to file a complaint.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit <a target="_blank" href="https://www.jamsadr.com/eu-us-data-privacy-framework">EU-US Data Privacy Framework | JAMS Mediation, Arbitration, ADR Services</a> for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.
 Under certain conditions, more fully described on the DTF website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 Within the USA, we are also subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).